-The color box offers a better way to take manual tri color photos.
-It does a good job of blocking light from entering the lens from the rear.
+The color box offers a better way to take manual tri-color photos.
+It does a good job blocking light from entering the lens from the rear.
 It accepts 100x100x2 mm sized filters.

 Experimental Color Wheel

-For our monochrome cameras we're working on a color wheel.
-This one is 3D printed plastic and 320mm in diameter.
-Using a color wheel should give much better color than a Bayer type color filter, but it is not suitable for moving objects.
+For our monochrome cameras, we're working on a color wheel.
+This one is a 3D-printed plastic and 320mm in diameter.
+Using a color wheel should give much better color than a Bayer-type color filter, but it is not suitable for moving objects.

 It uses these three 100mm filters:Kodak Dark Red #29 WrattenKodak Deep Blue #47 WrattenKodak Deep Green #61 WrattenNo yellow due to lack of software support, but yellow can be added later.

 100+ years old technology

 A Russian, Sergei Mikhailovich Prokudin-Gorskii, took tri-color photos over 100 years ago using glass plates and a color wheel.
 It is interesting to go back in time and see his photos.
 See his photos at the Library of Congress.